 To build on the success of the current facilities and programs in the park, the balance of the property should be developed with facilities that are consistent with those found in a community park which tie the facilities together with an interconnected vehicular and pedestrian circulation system.
 In evaluating the priority of facility development in Brook Run Park, we also have to look at the recommendation made in other parks - in particular, the recommendation at Dunwoody Park to relocate Dunwoody Senior Baseball to a new location.
 The best alternative site for Dunwoody Senior Baseball is Brook Run Park.

-There is adequate space to add baseball fields in the park, and with a joint-use agreement with Peachtree Charter Middle School, additional sports fields can be developed contiguous with the park, creating a destination for sports programs within the city.
+There is adequate space to add sports fields in the park and they should be designed to allow for multiple sports to utilize these facilities.
+With a joint-use agreement with Peachtree Charter Middle School, additional sports fields can be developed contiguous with the park, creating a destination for sports programs within the city.
 Sporting parking and concession/restroom facilities will be needed at the ball fields.
-A quality synthetic sports turf is recommended to maximize use of the fields; therefore, development of baseball fields should be a very high priority among the recommended facilities.
+A quality synthetic sports turf is recommended to maximize use of the fields; therefore, development of sports fields should be a very high priority among the recommended facilities.